On this page you’ll find information about applying for the new 257 additional licence.

 - More than one justified complaint in the last 12 months related to the applicant or proposed licence holder

-- Application submitted more than 14 days after the grace period (1 September 2023 – 1 December 2023), or for renewals, 14 days after expiry of current licence
+- Application submitted more than 14 days after 1 December 2023 (or for renewals, 14 days after expiry of current licence)

 - Safety certificates not submitted with application (or they are not current and/or satisfactory)